rabitz808/rabitz808.github.io/projects/project-1.md

   <img class="ui image" src="../images/workshop.png">
 </div>

 Back in 2014, I used to play a physics based sandbox game called Garry's Mod (Gmod) on the steam platform for pc.
 It's a game that uses the Lua programming language, giving players the tools they need to develop their own gamemodes.
 The most popular gamemodes during my time playing were: Trouble in Terrorist Town, DarkRp, and my personal favorite DeathRun.
-Each gamemode was usually developed by a small group of players and realeased to the public so everyone could host their own version of it.
+Each gamemode was usually developed by a small group of players and released to the public so everyone could host their own version of it.

 I hosted my own server of the gamemode DeathRun in which there are two group of 20 or more players.
 Each round 2 random players are selected to play as Death and the rest are Runners.
 The Runners have to run through a map full of traps that can be activated by Death players at the press of a button.
 The game ends if all Runners are eliminated or if some Runners manage to survive till the end.